 As mentioned earlier, our approach is quite efficient.
-The top wall in Figure 16(a) was generated with 7543×776 pixels, and spans a 40-meter long wall.
-Given 41000 input images in the entire dataset, a 2.8 GHz dual-core consumer-grade laptop takes under a second to choose 36 candidate images, followed by a minute to perform image projections, image alignment, and the shortest path texturing method.
-The tile-caching approach takes roughly comparable time, and over 75% of the time for either method is spent on calculating image projections, which are cached over multiple runs, and also could be performed as a preprocessing step instead.
-While not real-time, the process is capable of generating fast updates after changes in various parameters or modifications to input data, and if integrated directly into a 3D modeling system, could provide quick visual feedback as data is collected.
+The top wall in Figure 12(a) is a single region, and its texture was generated with $7543 \times 776$ pixels, spanning a 40 meter long wall.
+Given 41000 input images in the dataset, a 2.8 GHz dual-core machine takes under 10 seconds to choose 36 candidate images and perform the full texturing process.
+The tile-caching approach takes a similar amount of time as well, with the much larger floor textures in Figure 12(c) taking 5-10 minutes to generate.
+While not real-time, our process is capable of generating fast updates after changes in various parameters or modifications to input data, and if integrated directly into a 3D modeling system, could provide quick visual feedback as data is collected.